DecadeReverb/strainer-asp-dotnet/README.md

 | `!_=*`     | Does not start with _(case-insensitive)_     |
 | `!=_*`     | Does not end with _(case-insensitive)_       |

-Case insensitive operators will force case insensitivity when comparing values even when [`IsCaseInsensitiveForValues`](#configure-strainer) option is set to `false`.
+Case-insensitive operators will force case insensitivity when comparing values even when [`IsCaseInsensitiveForValues`](#configure-strainer) option is set to `false`.

 **Note:** even though Strainer supports different case sensitivity modes, whether the case sensitivity will be taken into account when comparing values, depends entirely on the source `IQueryable` provider, which in most scenarios is the database provider.